xiangzhang1215/xiangzhang1215.github.io/README.md

 ## Research Experience

-#### Atomic Devices Lab
+### Atomic Devices Lab

 I joined [Laser Laboratory for Trace Analysis and Precision Measurements](http://atta.ustc.edu.cn/en-us/index.html) in 2017.
-In the past two years, I participated in two
+In the past two years, I participated in two projects of this lab, which are a Miniaturized Optically-pumped Magnetometer and Data Analysis of GNOME Experiment.

+#### Project I: A Miniaturized Optically-pumped Magnetometer

+##### Background

+##### Shape Design and Manufacture

+In this project, we try to build a miniaturized optically-pumped magnrtometer by reducing the size of optical path and using customized small-sized lenses.
+However, this task is challenging because the distance between the lenses need to be more accurate than common optically-pumped magnrtometers, which requires a thoughful design of the shape and a precise way to fabricate it.

+I designed the 3D structure of the magnetometer by SolidWorks and used 3D printing to bring it from design to reality.
+With a size of 20mm*20mm*25mm, it contains all the lenses, a cubic cell filled with Rb and K, a flexible resistive foil heater for the cell and a PCB to turn light signal to electrical signal.
+Here are photos of the design and the 3D printed magnetometer.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for